whamtet/simpleui/motivation/index.md

 ![Early Web](ie.jpg)

-A key milestone in the development of the internet was the release of Gmail in 2004.
+A key milestone in the development of the web was the release of Gmail in 2004.

 ![Gmail](Gmail_2004.png)